 The holy grail of supplements is weight loss aids.
 Anything we can consume which may assist the loss of body fat is likely to be often sold and used by the population.
 However, despite people often singing the praises of evening primrose oil for this task, the benefits are not as clear and consistent as you may expect.

 For example, a double-blind study on 100 significantly overweight women examined the benefit of evening primrose oil supplementation over 12-weeks and compared to a placebo supplement(19).
 This study showed no difference between groups, meaning evening primrose oil was only as effective as a placebo tablet.
 However, this trial was flawed methodologically by a 25% drop out rate, which would substantially impact how legitimate and valid they results should be considered.
 This was also in a group of women who had failed to respond previously to other forms of treatment, leading them to be considered to have “refractory obesity”.
 Simply put, this is a form of obesity which is considered to be resistant to treatment(20).

-Considering the two sides of seemingly confusing results from this evidence, it is clear that more research is necessary to determine whether evening primrose oil is really useful for weight loss.
+Considering the the contradictory results from these studies, it’s clear that more research is necessary to determine whether evening primrose oil is really useful for weight loss.

 A final area where evening primrose oil is often used as therapy is with headaches, and specifically with migraines.

 Previously, a different ingredient of evening primrose oil (phenylalanine) has been considered the most important factor in its proposed effects on migraines.
 However, more recently, a study on 129 participants over a 6 month period examined the benefits of PUFA consumption(22).

 ✓ Of the 129 participants evaluated, 86% experienced a reduction in both headache frequency and length of the attack.